 The fund invests in interest-bearing and fixed income related securities in various currencies issued by states, municipalities and companies.
-These securities shall have a minimum credit rating of BB- (investment grade) according to Standard & Poor's or Ba3 according to Moody's rating scale.
-The fund may also invest in interest-bearing and fixed income related financial instruments that lack an official credit rating, which we deem hold an equivalent credit quality.
+These securities shall have a minimum credit rating of BBB- (investment grade) according to Standard & Poor's or Baa3 according to Moody's rating scale.
+The fund may also invest in interestbearing and fixed income related financial instruments that lack an official credit rating, which we deem hold an equivalent credit quality.
 The fund may also invest in interest rate derivatives, such as forward contracts, repurchase agreements and swap contracts.
 The average remaining fixed interest period may be negative in an effort to create positive fund returns.
-If the Management Company expects market rates to decline, a longer fixed interest period will be selected and conversely, if the Management Company expects market rates to increase, a short or negative fixed interest period will be selected.
-Given that the financial instruments in which the fund invests can be denominated in various currencies, the proportion of the fund's value that is exposed to currency risk is significant and may substantially increase or decrease the fund's level of risk.
+If the Handelsbanken Fonder (hereinafter the Management Company) expects market rates to decline, a longer fixed interest period will be selected and conversely, if the Management Company expects market rates to increase, a short or negative fixed interest period will be selected.
+Derivatives are used to eliminate the currency risk of investments in foreign currencies.
+However, a maximum of 2% of the fund's value may have a currency risk exposure.